Chronicity and the Lateral Ankle Sprain

 OTTAWA RULE FOR ANKLE X-RAYS FOLLOWING INJURY

 We must include the Ottawa Ankle Rules in our discussion.
-Ian Stiell (1992) found too many x-rays were being taken for ankle problems attending the emergency centre.
-The rule applied universally attempts to reduce the cost and exposure of radiation.
-Principally it falls to the two malleoli and the fifth metatarsal with additional examination of the navicular.
-Also failure to walk for 4 steps.
-The rule does have limitations as found in a New Zealand study in 1994 when 21% of 350 ankle injuries showed fractures, one of the talus and one of the cuboid.
+Ian Stiell (1992) found too many X-rays were being taken for ankle problems attending the emergency centre.
+The rule applied universally attempts to reduce the cost and exposure to radiation.
+Principally, it falls to the two malleoli and the fifth metatarsal with additional examination of the navicular—also, failure to walk for four steps.
+The rule does have limitations, as found in a New Zealand study in 1994 when 21% of 350 ankle injuries showed fractures, one of the talus and one of the cuboid.

 SOFT TISSUE – LIGAMENTS AND TENDONS

-what does it mean when the patients says she has weak ankles?
+What does it mean when the patient says she has weak ankles?

 Injury and grading